mapap9/Windows-11-STIG/README.md

 This repository focuses on **remediating and hardening Windows 11 systems** using **DISA Security Technical Implementation Guides (STIGs)** with an emphasis on **Group Policy Object (GPO)**–based enforcement and automation.

-It is intended as a **reference and automation showcase** for security operations, compliance, and blue-team engineering roles.

 ---

 ## 🛡️ What is a DISA STIG?